 The research of our lab focuses on the identification of regulatory factors and elucidating the molecular mechanisms by which they control heterochromatin.

 Eukaryotic genomes are organized into distinct functional domains that are transcriptionally active (euchromatin) or repressed (heterochromatin).
-Once established, these epigenetic states are stably inherited independently of the underlying DNA sequence.
-The stability of chromatin domains is reinforced by positive feedback loops that maintain the settings required for establishment.
+Once established, these chromatin domains are stably maintained by positive feedback loops and often independent of the underlying DNA sequence contributing to epigenetic inheritance.
 These feedback loops further promote the expansion of heterochromatin along the chromatin fiber (spreading).
-However, while many of the components and enzymes contributing to the establishment and spreading of heterochromatin have been identified, we still have a poor knowledge of the spatiotemporal control of this process: Where and when do heterochromatic domains form?
-How is their spreading restricted?
-Which factors are involved?
+However, while many of the components and enzymes contributing to the establishment and spreading of heterochromatin have been identified, we still have a poor knowledge of the spatiotemporal control of this process: What favors the formation of heterochromatin?
+Which factors contribute to these processes?
 What are the underlying mechanisms?
+What limits its spreading beyond natural boundaries?
 How are these pathways coordinated?
-What are the intrinsic and extrinsic signals of this regulation?
+How are they dynamically regulated?

 To address these questions, our lab applies several strategies.
 Using functional genome-wide screens, we seek to identify novel factors that modulate the heterochromatic state.
 Using functional genomics, we examine how these factors cooperate by dissecting regulatory pathways and networks.
 Using live-cell imaging, molecular biology and biochemistry methods, we investigate the mechanism of heterochromatin regulation by these factors.